thewooniverse/learning_scripts/python/Learning_Path_1/Part_2/OOP/OOP_banking_v2/specs.md

 - Accounts can deposit or withdraw balances

 **Banks**
-- Banks hold multiple customer information
+- Banks hold multiple customer information and holds / creates and maintains db of accounts and customers
+- Banks also interact with the user interface to retrieve and display different customer information

 - Banks can add (onboard) or remove customers
 - Banks can add or remove accounts from customers